rticommunity/rticonnextdds-examples-unreal-engine/ConnextExample/README.md

     In **Visual Studio**, select the `Development Editor` configuration and Build the solution.

-4. Start the application in the *PIE* (Play-In-Editor) using the "Play" button with the green triangle icon.
+4. Now open the `ConnextExample.uproject` in the *Unreal Editor* if you weren't able to before, and start the application in the *PIE* (Play-In-Editor) using the "Play" button with the green triangle icon.

 5. You can move the vehicle using the keyboard's up/down/left/right arrow keys (after clicking on the application window showing the vehicle).